TTT-2/docs/docs/developers/content-creation/creating-a-role.md

 “sh”: This is the abbreviation of shared.
 “tester”: the role’s name.
 And “convars”.

+This naming may look mandatory, but it is not.
+You can name the file whatever you want.
+However, if you want to follow the regular naming conventions in TTT2 development, you should name the files as described here.

 What’s to be written in there, will be explained in the “Optionals” chapter.